-The above series of Covered Bonds issued by the Issuer and totalling EUR 1,500,000,000 as per 31 December 2020 are secured by a portfolio of mortgage loans, the legal ownership of which was transferred to the Company.
-At the year-end, the book value of the portfolio of Mortgage Loans amounted to approximately EUR 1,803,700,210 (previous period: EUR 1,758,025,230).
-The Covered Bonds have been rated individually by Standard & Poor's and Fitch.
-On issuance the rating by Standard & Poor's was AAA and by Fitch AAA, as per 31 December 2020, the rating remains unchanged.
+The above series of Covered Bonds issued by the Issuer and totalling EUR 2,500,000,000 are secured by a portfolio of mortgage loans, the legal ownership of which was transferred to the Company.
+At the year-end, the book value of the portfolio of Mortgage Loans amounted to approximately EUR 348,011,037.
+The Covered Bonds have been rated individually by Fitch.
+On issuance the rating by Fitch was AAA, as per December 31, 2020 the rating off the notes are unchanged.

 Apart from an agreed upon minimum profit with the Dutch tax authorities, all income and expenses are allocated to the parties concerned in the Programme.
-We refer to the notes to the tax ruling for further details.
+We refer to the notes to the tax opinon for further details.